top of page

 From the mid to late 1800s, the Victorians began the rural cemetery movement.
 Opting to bury their loved ones in picturesque landscapes with numerous trees, pathways, and elaborate grave markers.
 Bonaventure is a premier example of this movement.

-Victorian cemeteries, sometimes known as garden cemeteries, have a park-like quality to them.
-Sophisticated statues and monuments, with the same caliber of sculpture gardens.
-In designing these cemeteries nature was an important factor.
-While many of the live oaks dated back to before the 1800s, the grounds are also rich with vibrant azaleas bushes, camellias, and lush foliage.
+Victorian cemeteries, sometimes called garden cemeteries, have a park-like quality - with sophisticated statues and monuments of the same caliber of construction as sculpture gardens.
+Nature was also an essential factor in designing these cemeteries.
+The live oaks date back to before the 1800s.
+The grounds are also rich with vibrant azaleas, camellias, and lush foliage.

-The Victorians were also inspired by Egyptian aesthetics.
-This can be seen in the obelisks monuments.
+Egyptian aesthetics also inspired the Victorians.
+An example of the Egyptian homage is the obelisk monuments.
 Other popular elements you'll see are urns and columns.
 Celtic crosses are also common in all Victorian burial grounds.
-It was customary during both the Victorian and the Edwardian periods, for families to enjoy afternoon picnics at the graves of those they lost.
+In the Victorian and Edwardian periods, it was customary for families to picnic at the graves of their loved ones.

 What's the difference between a graveyard and cemetery?
 A graveyard is attached to or adjacent to a church.
 They tend to be smaller and more simple.